Sets a prefix for all event fields added by the transform.

 optional

-The name of the log field whose value will be hashed to determine if the event should be
+The name of the log field whose value is hashed to determine if the event should be

 rate limited.

-Each unique key will create a bucket of related events to be rate limited separately.
+Each unique key creates a bucket of related events to be rate limited separately.
 If

-left unspecified, or if the event doesn’t have key_field, the event be will not be rate
+left unspecified, or if the event doesn't have key_field, then the event is not rate

 limited separately.